 Stretching from Normans Beach to Cheynes Beach, Waychinicup has granite rock formations typical of the area, along with a scenic inlet and limited camping available.
 The small site has a gas barbecue and toilet and fees do apply.
 Your best bet is to check with the Parks Department beforehand, or you can set up camp at the privately operated Cheyne Beach Caravan Park nearby.

 West Cape Howe National Park (Albany/Denmark)

-West Cape Howe is a dramatic slice of southern coastline, with sheer cliffs and rocky headlands housing beautiful white stretches of sand like Shelley Beach – which just so happened to feature in our recent look at the 50 Best Beaches Around WA.
+West Cape Howe is a dramatic slice of southern coastline, with sheer cliffs and rocky headlands housing beautiful white stretches of sand like Shelley Beach – which just so happened to feature in our look at the 50 Best Beaches Around WA.
 There’s fishing, surfing, swimming, walking trails, lookouts to be done, you just need to bring a sense of adventure.
 There are several areas to pitch your tent (including near Shelley Beach), just pay attention to signage and respect the area.

 Parry Beach (Denmark)

 Parry Beach is a volunteer-managed camping ground in delightful Denmark that provides basic amenities along with beach boat launching.
 It’s a great spot for surfing and swimming, and for the keen hikers out there the Bibbulmun Track winds along the 5km stretch of beach.
 Make sure you pop into Greens Pool for a relaxing dip before checking out the epic Elephant Rocks.